reubenmiller/c8y-devicecert/README.md

 * Device user must match the Common Name of the certificate being added
 * The previous certificate is not removed (this may change in the future)

-The project uses the unofficial [github.com/reubenmiller/go-c8y](github.com/reubenmiller/go-c8y) Cumulocity client modules.
+The project uses [github.com/reubenmiller/go-c8y](github.com/reubenmiller/go-c8y) which is a golang sdk for Cumulocity.

 # Getting Started